In May 2025, Shopify officially launched one of its most powerful updates…

 So, now our startup bill looks slightly shy of one hundred and fifty dollars.

-On what would you expect drop shippers to spend their money next?
+What would you expect drop shippers to spend their money on next?

 The next point will answer this question.